-CLIENT SERVICE: 467 100 777 INTERNET: www.csobpoj.cz E-MAIL: info@csobpoj.cz
+CLIENT SERVICE: 467 100 777 INTERNET: www.csobpoj.cz E-MAIL: info@csobpoj.cz have an organizational unit abroad and has not acquired any own shares.
+Non-financial information will be provided by the entity KBC Verzekeringen NV.

 NON-FINANCIAL INFORMATION